Dr. Margaret Caughy

 Meet our Graduate and Undergraduate Students -

-Ashley Walsdorf is a doctoral student in Human Development and Family Science and Marriage and Family Therapy.
+Ashley Walsdorf is a doctoral candidate in Human Development and Family Science and Marriage and Family Therapy.
 Her research focuses on the influence of socio-political climate, documentation status, and acculturative stress on Latino, immigrant children and families.
 She is a bilingual family therapist committed to addressing disparity within local immigrant communities through community work and advocacy.

-Kimberly is currently a second year accelerated doctoral student in the Department of Human Development and Family Science.
-She graduated from California State University, Long Beach with her B.A. in Psychology and a minor in Child Development and Family Science here at UGA, as part of the accelerated post-bachelor's program.
+Kimberly is a doctoral student in the Department of Human Development and Family Science.
+She received her M.S. in Human Development and Family Science here at UGA, as part of the accelerated post-bachelor's program.
 Central to her academic interests are diversity and social justice issues.
 Her research currently focuses on how ethnic minority parents adapt their socialization strategies to promote resilience among youth in the face of changing and volatile sociopolitical factors.